 As defined by the United Nations, climate change refers to the long-term shifts in temperature and weather patterns in a particular location.
-While these changes are natural, human activities, more specifically the greenhouse gas (GHG) emissions that we generate as a result of our actions, have been the main driver of climate change.
-From simply turning on our air conditioners, filling up our vehicles down to preparing our meals — all these contribute to greenhouse gas emissions.
+While these changes are natural, human activities, more specifically the greenhouse gas (GHG) emissions that we generate as a result of our actions, have been the main drivers of climate change.
+From simply turning on our air conditioners, and filling up our vehicles to preparing our meals — all these contribute to greenhouse gas emissions.

 Currently, our food systems, from production to consumption — processing, transport, and packaging — account for more than one-third of the world’s total greenhouse gas emissions.
 Although these greenhouse gases are beneficial to us because they trap the sun's heat and keep our planet from freezing and becoming uninhabitable, human-generated GHGs have been mainly responsible for amplifying the Earth's natural greenhouse effect, thereby accelerating global warming and, consequently, climate change.

 How does climate change impact smallholder farmers?

 Despite the fact that agriculture adds to the climate problem by being one of the key contributors to GHG emissions, it is still heavily dependent and vulnerable to the weather.
 And, if we continue to face severe climate impacts, hundreds of millions of smallholder farmers will be affected, from the money they earn from their crops to the food they provide for their families.